JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
  1. Create a GET API request with an invalid parameter
- 2. Code in VSCode to handle invalid parameters, event.js:
+ 2. Code in VSCode to handle invalid parameters
+>event.js:
 ```
       if (!events || events.docs.length === 0) {
         return res.status(404).json({ message: "No event found" })